philliphuang/dona/README.md

 ### Donations API Specification
 #### `getDonationConfig`
 - Purpose
-	- fetch the merchant's active configuration to implement a custom donation component
+	- fetch the merchant's active configuration
 - Inputs
 	- `merchantPublicKey`: the public key of the merchant's wallet used to log in to the merchant portal
 	- `purchaseCents`: the amount of the purchase subtotal (pre-donation) in cents